maandree/blueshift/README.md

 Blueshift provides no safe guards from making your screen unreadable (this feature [the lack of a feature] is used in the sleepmode example) or otherwise miscoloured;
-and Blueshift will never, officially, add support specifically for any proprietary operating system, Free Software clones (for example ReactOS) may however get support.
+and Blueshift will never, officially, be tested on any proprietary operating system.
+It may however add theoretical support and be tested on Free Software clones (for example ReactOS).
 Blueshift is fully extensible so it is possible to make extensions that make it usable under unsupported systems, the base code is written in Python 3 without calls to any system dependent functions (with exception for fallbacks.)
 This is not necessarily true